What are neurodevelopmental disorders?

 • Developmental Milestones: If your child is significantly delayed in reaching developmental milestones like crawling, walking, talking, or social interaction.

-• Learning Difficulties: struggling to understand and follow instructions, persistent struggles with learning, reading, writing, or math skills compared to peers of a similar age.
+• Learning Difficulties: Struggling to understand and follow instructions, persistent struggles with learning, reading, writing, or math skills compared to peers of a similar age.

 • Behavioural Challenges: Displaying frequent and intense behavioural issues such as hyperactivity, impulsivity, aggression, or difficulties in regulating emotions.